aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XLAM in Android via Java" h2="Transform PS to XLAM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate PS to XLAM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PS to XLSX.
-Secondly, you can convert XLSX to XLAM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Integrating the feature of PS to XLAM conversion within your android applications is a two step process.
+Firstly, you can use Aspose.PDF for Android via Java to convert PS to XLSX.
+Aspose.PDF for Android via Java is a powerful PDF manipulation API that allows you to convert PostScript to XLSX format.
+It is part of the Aspose.Total for Android via Java product family.

+Secondly, you can use Aspose.Cells for Android via Java to convert XLSX to XLAM.
+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that allows you to convert XLSX to XLAM format.
+It is also part of the Aspose.Total for Android via Java product family.

+By using these two APIs, you can easily integrate the feature of PS to XLAM conversion within your android applications.
+Aspose.PDF for Android via Java and Aspose.Cells for Android via Java are both easy to use and provide a wide range of features to help you achieve your desired results.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}